weso/CountryReconciliator/README.md

 CountryReconciliator
 ====================

-CountryReconciliator is a library that allows reconcilies countries given the name
+CountryReconciliator is a library that allows reconcilies countries given the name of a country